-An achievement can be any activity or task satisfactorily concluded, such as combining study and family responsibilities, getting an article published, participating in the SOCRATES programme, organising an activity, winning at a sport or acquiring computer skills, overcoming difficulties e.g. student with disabilities might shine here.
+An achievement can be any activity or task satisfactorily concluded, such as combining study and family responsibilities, getting an article published, participating in the ERASMUS programme, organising an activity, winning at a sport or acquiring computer skills, overcoming difficulties e.g. student with disabilities might shine here.

 Try listing your own achievements and then listing the SKILLS developed by each one.